A Chargeback Win Rate Guarantee Isn’t as Great as You Think: Here’s Why

 First, you’ll have to suffer through really bad results for at least three months before you can even voice your concerns.

-Couldn’t just about all chargeback management issues be blamed on merchant mistakes or unreasonable processors?
+Couldn’t the service provider blame just about all chargeback management issues on merchant mistakes or unreasonable processors?

 For example, “You didn’t give us enough compelling evidence!”
 Or, “Your processor won’t accept chargeback responses for those reason codes.”